Samsung/tizen-docs/docs/platform/developing/contributing.md

-# Contributing Code to Tizen
+# Contribute code to Tizen

 This topic describes how you can contribute code to Tizen.

 For more information about the whole work process, see [Tizen Development Workflow](../get-started/work-flow.md).

-## Cloning Source Files over SSH
+## Clone source files over SSH

 To clone source files for a specific project, see [Cloning Tizen Source Files](cloning.md).

-## Submitting a Patch to Gerrit
+## Submit a patch to Gerrit

 You can perform patch submission and review on Gerrit.